openwisp/openwisp-radius/docs/source/user/settings.rst

 .. note::

-    The values of overridden settings fields does not change even when the global defaults has changed.
+    The values of overridden settings fields do not change even when the global defaults are changed.

 ``OPENWISP_RADIUS_EDITABLE_ACCOUNTING``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~